- The Spotify error code 18 can freeze or slow down your PC so you need to address it right away.

-The list further extends to malware that also can harm Spotify from running properly and corrupted Windows registry when you’re trying to install or uninstall the application Spotify.
+The list further extends to malware that also can harm Spotify from running properly and corrupt the Windows registry when you’re trying to install or uninstall the application Spotify.

 How can I fix Spotify error code 18?

-- Delete the Spotify folder from AppData directory
+- Delete the Spotify folder from the AppData directory

 - Delete every file related to Spotify